brodybits/react-primitives-package-template/README.md

 Note that additional view components such as [`github:brodybits/react-primitives-input`](https://github.com/brodybits/react-primitives-input) and [`github:brodybits/react-primitives-scrollview`](https://github.com/brodybits/react-primitives-scrollview) can be easily created and used with existing React Primitives components.

+## How

+The scripts will generate web, Expo, and React Native projects that reference the sources in `index.js` and `src` via relative `..` paths, with help from a symlink in case of the react-native-web demo.
+Multiple workarounds are applied for issues encountered with symlinks on Metro and Webpack.

 ## Prerequisites

 - Yarn